GangSuUGA/Network-Sensor-Location-Problem/Background.md

  - Bell, M. G. H. and Yasunori Iida. “[**Transportation Network Analysis**](https://www.wiley.com/en-us/exportProduct/pdf/9780471964933).”
 (1997).
 (Chapter 7)

 ## Introduction:
-- Origin-Destination provide information of traffic demands on the number of travelers that commute or the amount of freight shipped between differrent traffic analysis zones (TAZ).
+- Origin-Destination (OD) matrix provide information of traffic demands on the number of travelers that commute or the amount of freight shipped between differrent traffic analysis zones (TAZ).
-- OD is difficult to obtain by direct measurements/household surveys, but by using traffic counts and other available information one may obtain a "reasonable" estimate.
+- OD matrix is difficult to obtain by direct measurements/household surveys, but by using traffic counts and other available information one may obtain a "reasonable" estimate.
 ## How to infer O-D from Traffic Count?
 - **Maximum Entropy**
 - **A Generalised Least Squares**